 - Determine who will manage the company:

-- for corporations, select the officers and directors
+- For corporations, select the officers and directors

-- for limited liability companies (LLCs), select the managers or members
+- For limited liability companies (LLCs), select the managers or members

-- Choose a state of incorporation
+- Choose a state of in which to incorporate

 - Choose a name for your company by researching corporate indicators and name availability.

 - File the incorporation papers.